 Grace Thomas

-Grace is also the Director of the World Health Organisation Collaborating Centre (WHOCC) for Midwifery Development at Cardiff University ā€“ one of only two WHOCCs globally which specifically focus on midwifery education.
+Grace is the immediate past Director of the World Health Organisation Collaborating Centre (WHOCC) for Midwifery Development at Cardiff University – one of only two WHOCCs globally which specifically focus on midwifery education, and the centre achieved its 3rd redesignation to work with the WHO EURO Region in 2024.
 Grace co-led the development of the Midwifery Assessment Tool for Education (MATE) as part of the WHOCC workplan.
 MATE is published on the WHO website (https://iris.who.int/handle/10665/358932 ) and utilised globally to support countries to self-assess their midwifery education development needs.
-The WHOCC work is currently focussed on the Central Asia region, along with the development of a WHO EURO Pocket Book on maternity and newborn care.
-Grace has experience of working in Oman and Namibia ā€“ recently leading a project funded by a Wales and Africa grant with the University of Namibia and Independent Midwives Association of Namibia.
+Grace has experience of working in Oman and Namibia – leading a project funded by a Wales and Africa grant with the University of Namibia and Independent Midwives Association of Namibia.

-A Midwife for over 35 years, Grace moved into academia after working across a variety of clinical and managerial roles, including as Consultant Midwife for 10 years.
-Grace has presented extensively- nationally and internationally, and is on the Editorial Board of the European Journal of Midwifery and a Trustee of the Iolanthe Midwifery Trust.
-In 2021 Grace was awarded a Fellowship of the Royal College of Midwives (RCM) UK and won the Leadership category at the prestigious RCM Awards.
+Grace has presented extensively nationally and internationally and is a Trustee of the Iolanthe Midwifery Trust.
+In 2021 she was awarded a Fellowship of the Royal College of Midwives (RCM) UK in recognition of her work, and won the Leadership category at the prestigious RCM Awards.

 e-mail: thomassg4@cardiff.ac.uk